Augusta University: ECRH–AU medical partnership

-US Army Cyber Center of Excellence at Fort Gordon–AU Cyber Institute partnership
+US Army Cyber Center of Excellence at Fort Eisenhower–AU Cyber Institute partnership

 Fort Gordon is home to the US Army Cyber Center of Excellence and the US Army Cyber Command.
 The partnership will strengthen the relationship between AU and ARCYBER by assisting soldiers transferring their training to the private sector as well as by sharing resources.
 The ribbon-cutting and opening ceremony of Augusta University's Cyber Institute took place in University Hall on the Summerville campus on Friday, September 16, 2016.

 East Georgia State College Augusta

 In 2013, East Georgia State College (EGSC), a University System of Georgia institution based in the rural city of Swainsboro, began a collaboration with AU to serve Augusta-area students who do not meet AU's freshman admission requirements.
 Students enrolled in the program are enrolled as EGSC students and attend classes on the Summerville Campus.
 After completing 30 semester hours of college level coursework and attaining a minimum GPA of 2.3, students can then elect to transfer into a bachelor's program at AU.
 This collaboration is modeled after EGSC's long-standing collaboration with Georgia Southern University and replaces the former "University College" program.

+In April 2025, the USG Board of Regents approved the consolidation of EGSC and Georgia Southern University, effective January 1, 2026.

 Medical illustration program

-Augusta University is one of four accredited programs offering a Masters of Science in Medical Illustration in North America in the college of Allied Health Science.
+Augusta University is one of five accredited programs offering a Masters of Science in Medical Illustration in North America in the college of Allied Health Science.
 The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Athletics

-Augusta athletic teams are the Jaguars.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference (PBC) since the 1991–92 academic year; except in women's and men's golf, which those sports compete in the NCAA Division I level as an affiliate member of the Southland Conference.
+The Augusta athletic teams are called the Jaguars.
+The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference (PBC) since the 1991–92 academic year; except in women's and men's golf, which those sports compete in the NCAA Division I ranks as an affiliate member of the Southland Conference.

 Augusta competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, tennis & track & field; while women's sports include basketball, cross country, golf, softball, tennis, track & field and volleyball.

 Golf

-The men's golf program captured the school's first NCAA Division I Men's Golf National Championship on June 6, 2010 in Ooltewah, Tennessee, when the Jaguars defeated Oklahoma State University.
-The Jags then became the first Division I men's golf program in 27 years to repeat as National Champions on June 5, 2011 when they defeated the University of Georgia at Karsten Creek Golf Club in Stillwater, Oklahoma.
+The men's golf program captured the school's first NCAA Division I Men's Golf National Championship on June 6, 2010, in Ooltewah, Tennessee, when the Jaguars defeated Oklahoma State University.
+The Jags then became the first Division I men's golf program in 27 years to repeat as National Champions on June 5, 2011, when they defeated the University of Georgia at Karsten Creek Golf Club in Stillwater, Oklahoma.